Multiplicity Scaling of Light Nuclei Production in Relativistic Heavy-Ion Collisions: Abstract

 \section{Abstract}

-Using the nucleon coalescence model based on kinetically freeze-out nucleons from the 3D (2D) hybrid dynamical model, MUSIC (VISHNU), with a crossover equation of state (EOS), we study the multiplicity dependence of deuteron ($d$) and triton ($t$) production from central to peripheral Au+Au collisions at $\sqrt{s_\mathrm{NN}}=$ 7.7, 14.5, 19.6, 27, 39, 62.4 and 200 GeV and Pb+Pb at $\sqrt{s_\mathrm{NN}}$=2.76 TeV.
-It is found that the ratio $N_t N_p/N_d^2$ of the proton yield $N_p$, deuteron yield $N_d$ and triton yield $N_t$ exhibit a scaling behavior, i.e., decreasing monotonically with increasing charged-particle multiplicity.
-A similar multiplicity scaling of $N_t N_p/N_d^2$ is also found in the nucleon coalescence calculation based on nucleons from a multiphase transport (AMPT) model.
-The scaling behavior of $N_t N_p/N_d^2$ can be naturally explained by the size effects in the coalescence production of light nuclei, which is due to the interplay between the sizes of nuclei and nucleon emission source.
-Finally, we argue that the multiplicity scaling of $N_t N_p/N_d^2$ can serve as a baseline to search for possible QCD critical point and validate the production mechanism of light nuclei in relativistic heavy-ion collisions.
+Using the nucleon coalescence model based on kinetic freeze-out nucleons from the 3D MUSIC+UrQMD and the 2D VISHNU hybrid model with a crossover equation of state, we study the multiplicity dependence of deuteron ($d$) and triton ($t$) production from central to peripheral Au+Au collisions at $\sqrt{s_\mathrm{NN}}=$ 7.7, 14.5, 19.6, 27, 39, 62.4 and 200 GeV and Pb+Pb at $\sqrt{s_{\rm NN}}=2.76$ TeV, respectively.
+It is found that the ratio $N_t N_p/N_d^2$ of the proton yield $N_p$, deuteron yield $N_d$ and triton yield $N_t$ exhibits a scaling behavior in its multiplicity dependence, i.e., decreasing monotonically with increasing charged-particle multiplicity.
+A similar multiplicity scaling of this ratio is also found in the nucleon coalescence calculation based on kinetic freeze-out nucleons from a multiphase transport (AMPT) model.
+The scaling behavior of $N_t N_p/N_d^2$ can be naturally explained by the interplay between the sizes of light nuclei and the nucleon emission source.
+We further argue that the multiplicity scaling of $N_t N_p/N_d^2$ can be used to validate the production mechanism of light nuclei, and the collision energy dependence of this yield ratio can further serve as a baseline in the search for the QCD critical point in relativistic heavy-ion collisions.